iryonetwork/EOS-Transfer-Proxy-Dapp/README.md

     `cleos push action <proxy_contract> signup '["<your_account>"]' -p <your_account>`

-2. In case your contract transfers other tokens than EOS token you have to add eosio.code permission and authorise proxycontract to the active permissions of your contract.
-This will allow the proxycontract to buy ram in case needed for the token transfer.
-Make sure you have enough EOS on contracts, otherwise the buy ram action (and whole transfer) will fail.
+2. In case your contract transfers other tokens than EOS token you have to add eosio.code permission to your account and authorise proxy contract to have active permission of your account.
+This will allow the proxy contract to buy ram in case needed for the token transfer.
+Make sure you have enough EOS on your account, otherwise the buy ram action (and whole transfer) will fail.

     ```
     cleos set account permission <your_account> active \